On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Background

 While optimization methods can help us determine the best configuration for certain radiation patterns, they require extensive computing power and time.
 Since the number of possibilities of \ac{MS} configuration is huge, finding the optimized reconfiguration is not trivial.
 To exemplify the numbers, consider a grid of $10\times10$ unit cells.
 Next, as suggested in \cite{9109701}, we set $N_s=4$ states to code (i.e., setting specific phase and amplitude profiles) the \ac{MS}.
-Consequently, the overall possibilities will be $4^{10\times10}$.
+Consequently, the overall configuration possibilities will be $4^{10\times10}$ and optimizing a large number of elements imposes a significant challenge.
+Nevertheless, instead of a full search over the entire design space, one can partition the unit cells into tiles, and optimize each tile in an offline design stage.
+In this case, only the element of the codebook is selected for online operations \cite{9306896}.
+Despite suggesting efficient algorithms based on e.g. convex optimization solvers to reduce the overhead of optimization and complexity of codebooks \cite{9350282}, the number of possibilities is still a fundamental issue.
 Therefore, we discard the investigation of this method.
 In Table \ref{com}, a qualitative comparison between different methods is made to give an overview on the advantages and disadvantages of each strategy.